Fer-Bonilla/Udacity-Data-Engineering-data-pipelines-with-airflow/README.md

 # Data pipelines with airflow

-This repository is for the third Data Engineering Nanodegree project from Udacity.
-This project implements a Data warehouse model and pipeline using AWS S3  Bucket and Amazon Redshift.
+This repository is for the fith Data Engineering Nanodegree project from Udacity.
+This project implements a ETL Data pipeline using Apache Airflow, AWS S3  Bucket and Amazon Redshift.

-- Understanding the problem to solve
+Project sections:

+- Problem understanding
+- Data description
+- Database Model
+- Project structure
+- ETL Pipeline description
-- Modeling the database and pipeline model
+- Instructions to run the pipeline
-- Create the database schema
-- ETL development in Python

 ## Problem understanding

-Build and test an ETL pipeline for a database hosted on AWS Redshift with the data warehouse model.
-The data need to be load from S3 to staging tables on Redshift and execute SQL statements that create the analytics tables from these staging tables.
+Create the custom Airflow operators to perform tasks such as staging the data, filling the data warehouse, and running checks on the data as the final step.

 ## Data description